 Powered by a 4-cylinder engine and two electric motors, this hybrid model generates up to 212 horsepower combined and up to 232 lb-ft of torque.
 However, one of the biggest benefits of driving a hybrid is the fuel economy.
 You can expect to get around 48 miles per gallon4 across the board, which is absolutely stellar for a mid-size sedan.
 This excellent gas mileage is also partly due to the e-CVT, which enables smooth gear shifting.
 You can even select EV Mode to operate solely on the electric motors without touching the fuel reserves.

-While some hybrid models have received criticism for not having enough cargo space, this isn’t the case for the 2021 Honda Accord Hybrid.
+While some hybrid models have received criticism for not having enough cargo space, this isn’t the case for the new Honda Accord Hybrid.
 Since the battery pack is conveniently hidden underneath the rear seats, it does not affect the cargo area.
 The trunk offers 16.7 cubic feet of storage space, which is ample room for groceries, backpacks, and even luggage.
 For comparison, the regular gas-only Accord models also offer 16.7 cubic feet of cargo space.

 As for safety, every 2021 Honda Accord Hybrid includes the Honda Sensing suite of safety systems and driving aids.
 The first of which is the Collision Mitigation Braking System (CMBS), which works with the Forward Collision Warning (FCW).
 Using a series of sensors and cameras, this feature will detect potential frontal collisions.
 If no input from the drive is received to avoid the crash, the CMBS will trigger the automatic emergency braking system.
 This slows the car down drastically and can even bring it to a complete stop before an impact is made.